tamarakaufler/go-authorize/README.md

 http://localhost:8080/users/{username}/articles

     example of using JWT verifying
-    middleware, uses error message and code to identify encountered problems
+    middleware, use of error message and code to identify encountered problems

 Implementation uses: